Brand System / Food / Pasta / 1877-present

 Why is Barilla a brand system case?

 Barilla is filed as a brand system case because the visible consequence sits in that decision pattern.
-Barilla made pantry repetition feel like family trust.
+Barilla works when a familiar staple becomes easier to choose at the shelf and easier to use at dinner.

 What can brands learn from Barilla?